 Under this Plan, the total quota for take of grey kangaroos will be set each year as recommended by the Arthur Rylah Institute for Environmental Research (ARI) as part of the population monitoring surveys.
-The total quota will be no more than 10% of the estimated population of grey kangaroos for the whole state (and proportional respective to Harvest Zone); and will include both:
+The total quota will be no more than 10% of the estimated population of grey kangaroos for the whole state.
+Harvest Zones provide a mechanism for DEECA to ensure that commercial harvesting is sustainable.
+Each Harvest Zone will receive an allocation of total quota proportional to the size of the kangaroo population in that zone and will include both:

-- estimated control approved under the ATCW system - approved guota under the KHP.
+- estimated control approved under the ATCW system - approved commercial quota under the KHP.